cmd0s/Pi-Under-Pressure/readme.md

 - Raspberry Pi Foundation for the excellent hardware
 - The Rust community for amazing tools and libraries
 - stress-ng and fio for inspiration on stress testing approaches

+## Disclaimer

+Raspberry Pi is a trademark of Raspberry Pi Ltd. This software and its author are not affiliated with, endorsed by, or connected to Raspberry Pi Ltd in any way.
+The use of this trademark is solely for descriptive purposes.